ayustudio/headwindjs/FAQ.md

 If you have any questions that aren't answered here, please don't hesitate to ask in our GitHub issues section or contribute to expanding this FAQ.
 ```

-This FAQ covers a range of common questions that users might have about HeadWindJS, from basic usage to troubleshooting and best practices.
-You can add this `FAQ.md` file to your project's root directory and link to it from your main README.md for easy access.

-Remember to keep this FAQ updated as you receive new common questions from users or as the library evolves with new features or changes.